 The mites live in the nasal passages and paranasal sinuses.
 The complete life cycle of P caninum is not known or understood.
 Transmission is thought to be via direct and indirect contact between dogs.
 There is no evidence to suggest that P caninum presents a zoonotic risk.

-To exclude concurrent systemic disease, a CBC, serum chemistry profile, and urinalysis should be performed.
+To exclude concurrent systemic disease, a CBC, serum chemistry profile, and urinalysis (if indicated) should be performed.
 If epistaxis is present, a one-stage prothrombin time, partial thromboplastin time, and buccal mucosal bleeding time should be considered in addition to a platelet count.

-Rhinoscopy and nasal flushing are the most useful diagnostic tools.
+Rhinoscopy and nasal lavage are the most useful diagnostic tools.
 Flexible rhinoscopes allow observation of the nasal choanae.
 This area is best visualized by putting a u-bend in the rhinoscope (retroflexed view) and advancing it into the oral cavity until it can be hooked under the soft palate.
 Gentle traction is applied, and the endoscopist can view the nasal choanae or the caudal nasal passages as they enter the nasopharynx.
 Flooding the nasal chambers with anesthetic gas or oxygen to encourage the mites to migrate toward the nasopharynx and the endoscope has been described.

 Nasal flushing may also help identify P caninum.
 This is generally performed with the dog under general anesthesia with a cuffed endotracheal tube in place.
 The oropharynx is packed with gauze, and saline is flushed through the external nares with a Foley catheter or a tight-fitting syringe to collect fluid from the oropharynx.
 Retrograde flushing can be done by placing a modified catheter behind the soft palate, occluding the nasal pharynx, and flushing with saline.
 This allows fluid to be collected via the external nares.
 In both cases, the fluid should be evaluated using an illuminated magnifying lens to look for mites.